Hatscot/Ebay_Pic_Scraper/README.md

 ## Usage

-Activate your environment, set the paths and launch ``run_spider.py``:
+Activate your environment, set the paths where the Spider is

-run the spider with the scrpy crawl command
+run the spider with the scrpy crawl command and you fine